Matthews, Alf

 Biographical Text

 A regular and consistent performer in the club’s early seasons in the Football League, Bristol-born Alf Matthews played for Exeter City between 1922 and 1926.
-He joined the club from Bristol City and later played for Plymouth Argyle for several seasons.
+He joined the club from Bristol City and later played for Plymouth Argyle for seven seasons.

 Appearances